-- A crane with add-on equipment can differ from the operations described in this section. - For this reason, study the operating instructions for add-on equipment carefully.
+- A crane with add-on equipment can differ from the operations described in this section.
+For this reason, study the operating instructions for any add-on equipment carefully. - Always ensure that the stabiliser extensions and legs are in working position and securely locked before operating the boom system out of parking position.

-Always operate manually controlled crane from the position indicated!
+Always operate a manually controlled crane from the position shown in the image!